markdown-extended/manifest/mde-manifest.md

 its HTML entity equivalent (for instance, the left angle `<` must be rendered as `&lt;`) to be finally rendered by the browser as what was written.

-##### C.6.b.2.
-Language information {#C6b2}
+##### D.6.b.2.
+Language information {#D6b2}

-An information about the language used in the block can be defined following the first delimiter by the language name (without space):
+An information about the language used in the block can be defined by:

+-   following the first delimiter by the language name (without space).

+Example:

     ```html
     My HTML code here